 About

-SilverGelly.com represents my personal explorations in traditional black and white film photography and silver gelatin darkroom printing.
+This website presents my personal explorations in traditional black and white film photography and gelatin silver darkroom printing.

-I love the aesthetic of monochrome prints and enjoy the physical craft of a fully analog process — from creating images with vintage cameras to experimenting with different film emulsions and chemistry to enlarging and printing negatives in a wet darkroom to framing finished pieces of handmade photographic art.
+I love all genres and forms of photography, and I especially enjoy the monochrome aesthetic and the physical craft of a fully analog process — from creating images with vintage cameras to using a variety of film emulsions and chemistry to enlarging and printing negatives in a wet darkroom to matting and framing finished pieces of handmade photographic art.

 3. Stop: Kodak Indicator Stop | Ilford Ilfostop (30 secs)